-In a third step, the fragments are then assembled using the preferred torsions for every rotatable bond.
+In a third step, the fragments are then assembled after choosing one of the preferred torsion angles for every rotatable bond.
 A collision check determines, whether the combination of torsions causes any atom collisions.
-If no collision occurs, the conformer is accepted and a new permutation is chosen.
+If no collision occurs, the conformer is accepted and a new combination is chosen.
 Otherwise, the algorithm creates a rule about a torsion combination, which leads to a collision.
 These rules are considered when constructing new conformers.

 Potentially, the number of constructable conformers may be very high, depending on the number of rotatable bonds, the number of torsions per bond and the number of self-organized fragment conformers.
-Therefore, a selectable algorithm prioritizes how torsion angles are permutated, how atom collisions are handled and to which extend likely torsions are preferred:
+Therefore, one of multiple strategies must be chosen, which prioritize how torsion angles are permutated, how atom collisions are handled and to which extend likely torsions are preferred:

 - Random, low energy bias: This strategy randomly selects for every new conformer a new set of torsions and fragments.
-However, a weighted random method is used giving more likely torsion angles and better scoring fragments a higher chance of being selected that the less likely ones.
-This is a well ballanced strategy leading to diverse low energy conformers.
+However, a weighted random method is used giving more likely torsion angles and better scoring fragments a higher chance of being selected than the less likely ones.
+This is a well balanced strategy leading to diverse low energy conformers.

 - Pure random: The degrees of freedom are selected randomly neglecting any likelyhoods.
 This produces the most diverse conformers, but not necessarily low energy ones.

 - Adaptive collision avoidance, low energy bias: This strategy starts and works like the low energy biased random strategy until a set of torsion angles causes atom collisions.
 Then, for every rotatable bond is determined to which extend its current rotation state contributes to atom collisions.
 With a weighted random approach one of the rotatable bonds is chosen to be modified next, such that the likelyhood for the next conformer is high to escape the collision.